 But I knew the truth: Pornography — whether used infrequently or as an addiction — is a big deal.
 And it can have a major impact on a marriage.
 Consider the following ways in which porn affects a marriage relationship:

-1. Intimacy is sacrificed.
 True intimacy involves being fully known and fully knowing another.
 It’s similar to what the Bible describes in 1 Corinthians 13:12, “Then I shall know fully, even as I have been fully known.”

 If you slow the pronunciation of intimacy, you get “in-to-me-see.”
 That sounds like being known by another.
 Until my secret was out, I never realized how much of my relational intimacy with Erin I had forfeited.
 To keep my secret to myself, I had to hide a tiny part of my heart from my wife — I couldn’t allow Erin to completely know me.
 I was expending effort and energy to make sure she didn’t discover my secret, so Erin couldn’t fully “see” me.

-2. Real relationship is forsaken for an imitation.
 In the 1950s, renowned researcher Dr. Nikolaas Tinbergen discovered which markings and color patterns on a female butterfly were most irresistible to a male butterfly.
 He then constructed cardboard dummy butterflies and decorated them with these exaggerated colorations and markings.
 What he found was astonishing.
 The male butterflies actually ignored the real female butterflies and kept trying to obsessively mate with the decoys.
 Porn is no more real than the cardboard butterflies — it’s all built on a lie.

 According to John 8:44, Satan is “a liar and the father of lies.”
 That would explain why this enemy wants men and women to forsake the real and intimate relationship found in marriage and pursue the counterfeit that’s offered in porn.

-3. The true purpose of sex becomes twisted.
 Sex is a wonderful gift given to a married couple by God as a means of experiencing physical pleasure together and as a way to experience the deepest, most profound intimacy with a spouse — “and they shall become one flesh” (Genesis 2:24).
 Unfortunately, pornography twists this true purpose of sex.
 Pamela Paul notes in her book Pornified that “pornography gives men the false impression that sex and pleasure are entirely divorced from relationships.
 In other words, pornography is inherently self-centered — something a man does by himself, for himself.”